Tech-at-DU/ACS-1320-JavaScript-Foundations/assessment/README.md

 This will be a heading with a your name and the name of the assignment.
 Your component should display:

-- FEW 1.2 Final Assessment
+- ACS 1320 Final Assessment
 - {Your name}

 (Don't forget to export your component)